gitter-badger/luda/site/html/_utilities/flex.md

 ## Justify Content
-Justify content utilities are classes for changing the value of the [`justify-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) property, they are named using the format: `.jc-{value}-{breakpoint}`.
+Justify content utilities are classes for setting the value of the [`justify-content`](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content) property, they are named using the format: `.jc-{value}-{breakpoint}`.
 The value can be one of `start`, `center`, `end`, `between` and `around`.
 See how they change flex items' alignment in the below examples.